rafael2k/maemo-pp-control/README.md

-# maemo-suspend
+# maemo-pp-control

-Just call suspend...
+A simple Maemo app for pinephone that can show battery levels (including keyboard), enable/disable flashlight and call suspend.